gauravandkarthikdevelopers/spectralcoders-Codewarriors/README.md

 ## Contributors

-This project is being worked on by the spetreal coders who are taking part in the namma suruksha hackathon in presidency hackathon
+This project is being worked on by the spetreal coders who are taking part in the namma suruksha hackathon in presidency university